keekee3091/README.md/README.md

 <!-- Bio -->
 <p align="center">
   🚀 Currently pursuing my Master's degree in Computer Science and Engineering<br>
-  🌱 I lovz .NET framework and hate everything in open-source<br>
+  🌱 I love .NET framework and hate everything in open-source<br>
   💻 Coding enthusiast with a love for open-source projects<br>
 </p>